 What are the benefits of BRC Agents and Brokers Certification?

-If you are looking to expand your business and meet the supplier approval requirements of potential or existing clients, the majority of retailers and wholesalers will look for suppliers to have a third party standard such as BRC across the entire supply chain.
-In passing the audit for BRC Agents and Brokers, you demonstrate to potential customers that you are taking the necessary steps to ensure that the quality of the product is maintained whilst it is under your control.
+Many wholesalers and retailers will require suppliers to attain a third party safety certification such as BRC across the entire supply chain.
+This provides wholesales are retailers with confidence that the quality of a product is being maintained throughout the supply chain process.
+In passing the audit for BRC Agents and Brokers, businesses can demonstrate to potential customers that they are taking the necessary steps to ensure that the quality of the product is maintained whilst it is under their control.
 The cost of a BRC Agents and Brokers audit will depend on the certification body you choose to conduct the audit, and the number of days it takes to carry out the audit (typically one day).

 What does the standard cover?